How to apply

 Registration is completed online and opens six weeks before the start date of your course.
 Student registry send instructions via email to all students who have accepted their offer.
 If your email doesn't arrive, please contact the Admissions Officer (email@example.com).

 No pre-booking of modules is required for Loughborough-based programmes.

 Follow the same process as the Loughborough-based programmes.
 In addition, you will need to book the modules you would like to study in the first instance.

-All distance learning students need to complete and return the appropriate Module Booking Form by the stated booking deadline.
+All distance learning students need to complete and return the appropriate DL Module Booking Form (WMFD) by the stated booking deadline.